T3chie-404/pod-man/nginx-config-example/README.md

 # nginx Reverse Proxy Setup

-This guide explains how to set up nginx as a reverse proxy with HTTPS and basic authentication for the Xandeum Pod Monitor.
+This guide explains how to set up nginx as a reverse proxy with HTTPS and basic authentication for the Xandeum Pod Manager.

 ## Why Use nginx?